0 Part Course |

 Financial crime, AML & meeting their associated obligations are some of the biggest challenges facing the legal sector and it’s clients today – as the scrutiny & scale of fines handed out by regulators increases, it is imperative that all those working in this sector [whether fee earners, paralegals or support staff] or providing services to it are aware of the nature of money laundering and how they can take steps to stop it.

-Taught by the leading trainers in this area your staff will learn:
+Taught by the leading trainer in this area, your staff will learn:

 • The enormous size of the money laundering industry